Lay Staff Openings

 - All work to be completed on site.

-- Is flexible and able to plan, organize and complete assignments with a minimum of
+- Flexibility, able to plan, organize and complete assignments with a minimum of direction,

 - Highly proficient and effective with Microsoft Word, Excel and Outlook.